neeraj9/SignalBlocks/readme.md

 [![Software License](https://img.shields.io/badge/license-GPLv3-blue.svg?style=flat-square)](LICENSE)

 SignalBlocks is a C++11 framework to implement blocks of logic which can be tied together.
-The concept inspired from the Simulink modeling in Matlab but this framework can be used for multiple applications.
+The concept is inspired from the Simulink modeling in Matlab but this framework can be used for multiple applications.
 This framework aims to be fast, adaptable and free (GPLv3 license).
 Although I initially intended this for the